 Duffy photographed Jacobsen along with many other icons for Vogue magazine in the late 1950s.
 Usually for the feature “Vogue’s Eye View” which was a summary of current events or releases.

-The dates of this session remain unidentified.
+The release date of this issue of Vogue remains unknown.
+The shoot took place on 7th April 1959.
 Duffy was providing portraits and still life for Vogue from September 1958 until the early 1960s when became his main focus.
 During this time Jacobsen was working on the SAS Royal Hotel in Copenhagen which may have been the subject requiring an image.

 Quote ref: E_074_02 if you require press information regarding this image.